 - Never punish your dog after he is already out of the yard.
 Dogs associate punishment with what they are doing at the time they are punished.
 Punishing your dog after the fact will not eliminate the escaping behavior, but will only make him afraid to come to you. - Never punish your dog if the escaping is a fear-related problem or is due to separation anxiety.
 Punishing fear-motivated behaviors will only make your dog more afraid, and thus make the problem worse. - Chaining your dog should only be used as a last resort, and then only as a temporary measure until a more permanent solution can be found.
-Chaining your dog does not give him sufficient opportunity for exercise and can be dangerous if done improperly.
-In addition, it can also cause behavioral problems.
+Chaining your dog does not give him sufficient opportunity for exercise and can be dangerous if done improperly (see our handout: "Keeping Your Dog Confined to your Property").